pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

     To continue using the Kubernetes dashboard to see the progress of your deployment, keep this  Linux shell open.

-13. Open a new Linux bash shell and change the location to the top folder of your gke-demo directory.
+10. Open a new Linux bash shell and change the location to the top folder of your gke-demo directory.

 `$ cd /home/<local filepath>/gke-demo`

-14. Create namespaces in preparation for the pega.yaml and addons.yaml deployments.
+11. To create namespaces in preparation for the pega.yaml and addons.yaml deployments, enter:

 ```yaml
 $ kubectl create namespace mypega-gke-demo